 This is where you my readers can help me.
 Please read the first chapter on The Whole Plot's Crazy and send me comments.
 Do you like Rebel?
 Did this chapter hold your interest?
 Do you want to read more?
 Thank you.
 Send comments to: Rebecca Gernon

 So far I've submitted to twelve agents, and have selected another ten who will soon be receiving a query letter from me.

 I hope I do not have to receive over 200 rejections like Steven King did before he found a publisher for Carrie.

 Amy Signs, a Mother, Her Deaf Daughter andTheir Stories marks a signature departure from other books about raising a Deaf child, because the story is told from two perspectives: that of the hearing parent and of the Deaf child.
 The book provides help and hope to parents who are raising any special needs child, not just a Deaf child.

 Amy's sections of the book will give readers a first-hand account of what it is like to be Deaf in a hearing world.
+One reader commented that Amy Signs should be titled, "Everything You Wanted to Know About Deafness But Were Afraid to Ask."
 Should all Deaf and their families learn ASL?
 "Yes!"
 Amy says.
 Read her reasons in Amy Signs.